Chapter 29: "Runaway"

-"I should have informed you that for every ship that leaves there is a crew list.
-Only slaves or exiles are allowed without being preapproved."
+He nodded slowly.
+"I should have informed you that for every ship that leaves there is a composed list of the crew.
+Only accompanying slaves or exiles are allowed without being preapproved."

 "I could apply for asylum."
-My mind raced back to the studies of the law I once had with Anias.
+My mind raced back to the studies of law I had with Anias.
 Not everyone was granted asylum.
 There was no real 'safe haven' on the island.
-If you were marked as 'blacklisted, you could apply to leave the island if you were not already sentenced to the hole.
-Even then you were not truly protected until you were at least ten miles off shore from the island.
+If you were marked as blacklisted, you could apply to be exiled unless you were sentenced to the Hole or Death.
+Even then you were not truly protected until you were at least ten miles offshore from the island.
 For those that would choose it, you could never return home.
 All traces of your records would be wiped out.
-It was one of the few loopholes Maximus was able to abuse as he no doubt snuck onto a ship and then claimed he was seeking 'asylum.'
-It was the only other way he was able to get away without being captured and killed.
-I needed to write one letter to give to father, saying I would give up my rights just so I could escape a life of confinement.
-It was only then I would be free…
+It was one of the few exceptions Maximus was able to abuse as he no doubt snuck onto a ship and then claimed he was seeking asylum.
+It was the only other way he must have got away without being captured and killed.
+But I knew that after my trial this concession would soon close.
+I needed to write one last letter to give to father, saying I would give up my rights to be exiled.
+It was only then I would be free.

 "Who is at the door, porter?"
 Apollus inquired.

-"It is a young woman by the name of Priscilla," the male slave replied meekly.
+"It is a young woman by the name of Priscilla," the porter replied.

 "What is she doing here?"
 Apollus muttered softly under his breath.
 "Is she with someone?" he inquired cautiously, as he scratched his smooth chin.

+She sighed.
 "Where do you think he went?
 I wanted to tell him something and I never got the chance to tell him earlier.
-I was hoping he received a letter…but I suppose he did not get it," she sighed.
+I was hoping he received a letter…but I suppose he did not get it."

 "Like I said before, I do not know.
-He has been so unpredictable these days," Apollus said, as he rolled his eyes.
+He has been so unpredictable these days," Apollus said, throwing his hands up.
 "By the way, why are you not with Titus?
-Is everything alright?"
+Is everything well with you two?"

 "Do I always have to be with him to prove we are engaged?"
 Priscilla hissed.

 "Well, no. There is no need to be so defensive.
 However, do you not think Titus might be a little jealous since you are here looking for Troy and you are talking to me, considering we used to have something together?"
-Apollus replied sarcastically.
+Apollus asked.